next-projects/nextframework/README.md

 # Next Framework
 Next Framework is a full-stack web framework that embraces existing technologies and enhances them to provide extended productivity and lighter learning curve.
-In its core there are frameworks like Spring and Hibernate, therefore it is familiar to most Java enterprise developers.
+At its core there are frameworks like Spring and Hibernate, therefore it is familiar to most Java enterprise developers.

 ## Quick Start